This Privacy Notice applies to the personal data of visitors to the Zephr Inc Limited website.

 8. Your rights

 8.1.
-You have various rights under Data Protection Law.
+You have various rights under GDPR.
 These include:

 8.1.1.
 The right to ask us not to process your personal data for direct marketing purposes, even if you have given consent;